 OTHER FREQUENTLY ASKED QUESTIONS

-The Community Care and Assisted Living Act requires that the PGT consent in writing to bequests where a deceased person's care facility or its employees are beneficiaries in his/her will.
+The Community Care and Assisted Living Act requires that the PGT consent in writing to bequests where a deceased person's care facility or its employees are beneficiaries in their will.
 This ensures that the bequest is appropriate to the circumstances when the will was executed.

 Information on how to deal with a situation where a caretaker or care facility is a beneficiary under a will is available from the PGT.